senzing-garage/senzinggo/README.md

 #### Change Container Name Suffix

-By default, SenzingGo will use the name of the project as a siffix when creating the container names to distinguish containers used by other projects.
+By default, SenzingGo will use the name of the project as a suffix when creating the container names to distinguish from containers used by other projects.
 In the following Docker output note the name of each of the containers created by SenzingGo have the suffix '2_8_3-Release', this is the name of the active Senzing project.

 ```
 --> docker ps -a --format "{{.ID}}    {{.State}}    {{.Names}}"